 When a Judge issues an order, it is considered to be final, but it may be possible to amend these orders at a later time.
 If circumstances change in the future, it may be in the best interest of the child to adjust the specifics of the arrangement.

 One common example involves the non-custodial parent experiencing a change in their earnings.
 Either party can request a modification if the change in earnings would alter the monthly obligation by at least 15 percent or $50.
 Some changes in circumstances are not financial in nature, such as the changing health needs of a parent or their kids.
-A child support attorney in Florida could assist with modifying these orders to ensure fairness.
+Other situations that may warrant modifying a child support order could include:

 Talk to a Child Support Attorney in Florida Today